Web Designer vs. Web Developer

 Full-Stack Developer

 A full-stack developer has sufficient knowledge in both front-end and back-end development.
 With a well-rounded understanding of how the web works on all levels, full-stackers make sure the website’s front-end and back-end tie in and work smoothly together.
-Full-stack developers may also be expected to suggest and maintain the best practices, anticipate tech issues, and contribute to the overall development strategy.
+Full-stack developers may also be expected to suggest and maintain best practices, anticipate tech issues, and contribute to the overall development strategy.

 Must-Have Skills for Full-Stack Developers